adinator36/adinator36/README.md

 - 🌱 I’m currently learning c++ and Dsa
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me adityawalia2017@gmail.com
+- I am also learning javascript and Front-End Development.
 <!---
 adinator36/adinator36 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.